mike99mac/nagios-doc/README.md

 ...
 ```

 - Create a password file for the user ``nagiosadmin``.
-These will be the credentials needed to access the site:
+These will set the credentials needed to access the site:

 ```
 htpasswd -c /usr/local/nagios/etc/htpasswd.users nagiosadmin
 ```

+Remember the credentials!

 ### Build Nagios plugins
 To build and install the Nagios plugins, perform the following steps.